ssfsx17/sky-islands/core.md

 The best island governments have traits such as:

 - Inclusion of the Island's voice as being equal to or greater than the voices of those who live on it.
-- Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other.
+- Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other, nor be considered more deserving of resources than any other.
-- Caring for those who are unable to work, ensuring they have water, food, shelter, and companionship.
+- Caring for those who are unable to work, ensuring they have water, food, shelter, and communication.
 - Positive recognition and celebration of special mental traits.
 - Positive recognition and celebration of gender transition, for anyone who discovers that they need such transformation to become their true selves.
 - Recallable politicians, who will surely be recalled or even punished if they do something other than what they say.
 Better yet would be a system of recallable delegates who are sent to councils for the purpose of sharing information and connecting people together, and have no power to compel anyone else to do anything.